Shawn-Morgan/Space-Enthusiast/README.md

 # Mars and ISS Space Enthusiast
-## Welcome to our Mars and ISS Space Enthusiast where our goal is to feed the curisity of those interested in Space, Mars and ISS.
+## Welcome to our Mars and ISS Space Enthusiast site where our goal is to feed the curisity of those interested in Space, Mars and the International Space Station (ISS).
+The purpose of this site is to provide a single site that provides information two of the most important NASA missions - Mars and the International Space Station.
+From this single innovation and usable site, you can traverse Mars rover photos, mission status, ISS location and pass time information.
+This single portal will not only provide enthosiats with intereting and useful information, but is designed to be single portal to launch to additional sites like assciated Twitter, Wikipedia and NASA exploration mission sites.
+Start here and enjoy the journey!
 Enjoy!

 # Team
 ## Catherine - front-end